charliegdev/python_notes/django/model.markdown

 [<Question: Question object>]
 ```

-However, that last line was not helfup.
+However, that last line was not helpful.
 To change that, add a `__str__(self)` method to your model class to return a string you want.
 For example:

 ```python
 class Question(models.Model):